How Do I Join an Equipped Group?

 What if I already have a discipleship group?

 If you are already meeting with others for accountability and discipleship (e.g. fight clubs, etc.), only change your format and content if you feel this approach would better serve you.
-Equipped Groups should be seen as a tool and resources for discipleship.
+Equipped Groups should be seen as a tool and resource for discipleship.

 For more information on how to start an Equipped Group, continue reading below.